cinight/ShadersForFun/README.md

 # ShadersForFun

-Unity version : 2019.4+
+Unity version : 6000.0+ \
-Tested with : Win DX11
+Tested with : Win DX11 \

+Most shader in this repo works for Built-in RP, and it will also work in older unity versions as Built-in RP didn't change for years. \
+Some of these Built-in RP shaders will also work for URP but note that they are not SRP batcher compatible.
+Need some small work to convert them properly. \
+Shaders named with URP will only work for URP.

 | Scene | Image |
 | - | - |